mutahhar-official/Bounce_Catch_Game/README.md

 ## 📜 Author

-- This project is comppletely created by **Muhammad Mutahhar Khan** as part of his portfolio projects - no collaboration.
+- This project is completely created by **Muhammad Mutahhar Khan** as part of his portfolio projects - no collaboration.
 - LinkedIn: https://www.linkedin.com/in/muhammad-mutahhar-khan-562070378/